anushkarthik05/anushkarthik05/README.md

 <!---![Hacktoberfest Badge](https://res.cloudinary.com/practicaldev/image/fetch/s--ipK3ZYfm--/c_limit,f_auto,fl_progressive,q_80,w_375/https://dev-to-uploads.s3.amazonaws.com/uploads/badge/badge_image/80/hacktoberfest2020-badge_2.png)--->
 <!---
 anushkarthik05/anushkarthik05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to have a look at your changes.
 --->